SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

 ---

 ## Published in
+- Proceeding
-- HotNets-XII Proceedings of the Twelfth ACM Workshop on Hot Topics in Networks
+HotNets-XII Proceedings of the Twelfth ACM Workshop on Hot Topics in Networks

 ### Online copies
 [Article][article_link]